prof7bit/LazPackager/README.md

 Does it work yet?
 -----------------
-Almost, but no upload yet, detection of version number is currently broken, default templates still have minor errors, not yet ready for production.
+Almost.
+Detection of version number is currently broken, so it is not really useful yet.